GordonFreemanK/gfk-image/README.md

 - use it with ExifTool with the [-config option](https://exiftool.org/exiftool_pod.html#Advanced-options)
 - use it with `Get-ImageMetadata` and `Set-ImageMetadata` with the `-ConfigurationPath` switch
 - add `$Env:EXIFTOOL_HOME = $exifToolConfigurationPath` in your PowerShell session or scripts before running ExifTool-related commands
-- run `cp $exifToolConfigurationPath ~` to copy it to your home folder, after which **any instance of ExifTool including versions embedded in other applications will be using it**
+- run `cp (Join-Path $exifToolConfigurationPath *) ~` to copy it to your home folder, after which **any instance of ExifTool including versions embedded in other applications will be using it**

 # 3. Offset calculation methods